Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Introduction

 \section{Introduction}

-Although it is thought that cosmic rays (CRs) are mostly of galactic origin below $10^{17}$eV and are most likely related to supernova remnants or pulsars \cite{mollerach2022}, their sources are still unknown \cite{harari, molerach, berezinskyGK,berezinskyGG, nagano, Bhattacharjee, Olinto}.
-At ultra higher energies ($\geq 10^{18}$eV), CRs are most likely extragalactic in origin \cite{harari}.
-The main support for this theory comes from the fact that at energies of a few EeV ($1$ EeV $=10^{18}$eV), where the chemical composition is comparatively of low mass nuclei \cite{Auger2017}, the galactic magnetic field is not strong enough to cause CRs to diffuse within the galaxy and the arrival directions do not exhibit any noticeable correlation to the distribution of galactic matter \cite{mollerach2022, Auger2013, TA2017}.
-Also, their extragalactic origin is supported by the detection of a dipolar distribution in the arrival directions of the CRs with energies above 8 EeV, which points away from the Galactic center direction \cite{mollerach2022, Auger2017a}.
+Although it is thought that cosmic rays (CRs) are mostly of galactic origin below $10^{17}$eV and are most likely related to supernova remnants or pulsars \cite{blasi201321, berezhko661, hewitt2015}, their sources are still unknown.
+At ultra-high energies (UHEs) ($\geq 10^{18}$eV), CRs are most likely extragalactic in origin \cite{harari}.
+The main support for this theory comes from the fact that at energies of a few EeV ($1$ EeV $=10^{18}$eV), where the chemical composition is comparatively of low mass nuclei \cite{Auger2017}, the galactic magnetic field is not strong enough to cause CRs to diffuse within the galaxy and the arrival directions do not exhibit any noticeable correlation to the distribution of galactic matter \cite{Auger2013, TA2017}.
+Also, their extragalactic origin is supported by the detection of a dipolar distribution in the arrival directions of the CRs with energies above 8 EeV, which points away from the Galactic center direction \cite{Auger2017a}.
 The primary factors that help us to understand the properties of CRs are their energy spectrum, and anisotropies in their arrival directions which are measured at various angular scales.
 The changes in the slope of the spectrum can indicate alterations in propagation mechanisms or shifts in the source population, like the dominance of the extragalactic component above the ankle.
 These changes can also occur at intermediate energies.
-Additionally, the impact of energy losses due to pair production on extragalactic protons interacting with the cosmic microwave background (CMB), or diffusion effects, can contribute to shaping the CR spectrum at energies in the EeV range \cite{harari}.
-Studying the anisotropies in the directions of CRs are expected to be very important in understanding the origin and propagation of ultra-high energy cosmic rays (UHECRs).
-When looking at the energy range between $10^{12}$eV and $10^{20}$eV, the overall shape of the CR spectrum follows a power-law, meaning that it decreases in a specific pattern with increasing energy.
-There are some key features in this spectrum: the knee, which shows a steepening of the curve around 3 to 4 PeV ($1$ PeV $=10^{15}$eV), and the second knee, where it steepens even more at around 100 PeV \cite{icecube2019, TA2020}.
-After that, there's a slight increase in the intensity at the ankle around 5 EeV, followed by a significant drop starting at approximately 50 EeV \cite{Auger2021, icrc2021}.
+Additionally, the impact of energy losses due to pair production on extragalactic protons interacting with the cosmic microwave background (CMB) \cite{hillas677, blumenthal1596, berezinski_four_feat}, or diffusion effects \cite{lemoine_prd71}, can contribute to shaping the CR spectrum at energies in the EeV range.
+There are some key features in the UHECR spectrum: a slight increase in the intensity of the spectrum at the ankle around 5 EeV, then a softening of the spectrum at $\sim 13$~EeV \cite{AugerPRL2020, AugerPRD2020}, followed by a significant drop starting at approximately 50 EeV \cite{Auger2021, icrc2021}.